LinkedInLearning/build-multi-agent-systems-with-n8n-orchestrating-reliable-ai-workflows-8509000/02/scratchpad.md

 To perform the research, you have access to the following tools:
 - Web search: search the web for real-time answers
 - List files: see which internal files are available
-- File Q&A: Given a download URL (incl. token) you can ask a question against that file by making a call to an OpenAI API
+- File Q&A: Given a download URL you can ask a question against that file by making a call to an OpenAI API

 Answer in a short, concise way.
 ```